NEXT GENERATION SOUND MEETS AI

 7 Minutes

-As the Covid pandemic’s grip began to loosen slightly in mid 2020, and live sports slowly returned to stadiums and arenas and to television, all the “nat sounds” of the games, as broadcast audio engineers call them, were suddenly, clearly audible: the sharp crack of a baseball bat connecting with a fastball and the metallic clang of a basketball on a backboard and hoop.
+As the COVID pandemic’s grip began to loosen slightly in mid 2020, and live sports slowly returned to stadiums and arenas and to television, all the “nat sounds” of the games, as broadcast audio engineers call them, were suddenly, clearly audible: the sharp crack of a baseball bat connecting with a fastball and the metallic clang of a basketball on a backboard and hoop.
 But one key sonic element was missing, and it fell into that famous category of things you don’t realize you miss until they’re gone: crowd noise.
 More than any other signature aural component of sports, it was the sound of the fans in the stands that came to be missed most, as it became clear it was that collective clatter that acts as the proxy for fans everywhere except actually present at the game.

 Rectifying that missing piece became its own Operation Overlord, as a slew of start-ups and leagues looked for ways to replace that critical audio element.
-They drew on recordings of previous broadcasts, stripping out the crowd sounds and developing ways to play those stems back in real time, isolating the distinct cheers of a big score or goal and differentiating them from the groan of a just-missed shot or the collective carping on a perceived bad call by anofficial, digitally able to apply a just-right amount of communal enthusiasm on a play-by-play basis.
+They drew on recordings of previous broadcasts, stripping out the crowd sounds and developing ways to play those stems back in real time, isolating the distinct cheers of a big score or goal and differentiating them from the groan of a just-missed shot or the collective carping on a perceived bad call by an official, digitally able to apply a just-right amount of communal enthusiasm on a play-by-play basis.
 Amazingly, it worked.

-Image courtesy Sala Sound
+Image courtesy Sala Sound.

 One of those companies closest to the leading edge of this new paradigm was Salsa Sound, an academic start-up based at Manchester’s University of Salford, where partners Rob Oldfield and Ben Shirley, Ph.Ds in spatial audio research and broadcast engineering, respectively, came together in 2017 to figure out how the burgeoning disciplines of AI and immersive audio were going to apply to a world that increasingly wants its sound to act as though humans had more than two ears.
 Their vCROWD solution was applied by the Manchester City FC and by CBS Sports for the NWSL Championship during the depths of the pandemic to make televised sports feel a bit more normal.

-Since then, they’ve been pioneering applications such as tethering the field sounds of sports to the visuals — for instance, putting the sound of soccer-ball kicks in the on-air soundfield relative to where they appear on screen at global sports events — as broadcast sports moves further into immersive territory, and more recently developing the use of AI to do the actual real-time mixes of those games without human hands on the audio-console faders.
+Since then, they’ve been pioneering applications such as tethering the field sounds of sports to the visuals — for instance, putting the sound of soccer ball kicks in the on-air soundfield relative to where they appear on screen at global sports events — as broadcast sports moves further into immersive territory, and more recently developing the use of AI to do the actual real-time mixes of those games without human hands on the audio-console faders.

 AI Enters The Picture

 Oldfield muses about what those faux crowds might have sounded like just a few years later, as AI swarmed onto the media shore.
-“Generative neural-network algorithms were to some extent already around in those days, and we did think about it during the Covid times,” he recalls.
+“Generative neural-network algorithms were to some extent already around in those days, and we did think about it during the COVID times,” he recalls.
 “But I think we probably would do things a bit differently now, in that you could train a model to understand what sounds you wanted, and then it could generate it on the fly, and that would have removed the need for having previously recorded samples, which for a lot of companies was a big issue.
 For instance, when we worked with the Big 10 League, we created a different [crowd-sound] sample bank for each of their different teams.”

-Instead, Oldfield continues, they might have applied some of the same algorithms they’ve since developed for synchronizing sports sound and picture, such as Salsa’s MixAir solution, which automatically manages crowd, commentary, and sound-effects audio for televised sports.
+Instead, Oldfield continues, they might have applied some of the same algorithms they’ve since developed for synchronizing sports sound and picture, such as Salsa’s MixAir solution, which automatically manages crowd, commentary and sound-effects audio for televised sports.
 The most recent version of it now also allows for different crowd variants (i.e., home vs away) or additional commentary feeds in different languages.
 (Or, if the user prefers, blissfully, no talking heads at all.)
 Its next iteration will utilize what he calls “semantic analysis of crowd sound,” which would use AI to evaluate a crowd’s emotional sentiment minute by minute to trigger larger sound samples to amplify those feelings.

 Salsa Sound MixAir Solution.
-Image courtesy Salsa Sound
+Image courtesy Salsa Sound.

 It could push things towards an audio version of some of the disruption that AI is causing now for video.
-On the other hand, it can also come to the rescue of broadcast matches experiencing offensive crowd behavior, such as racially tinged chants, which have become more a problem from Madrid to Topeka.
+On the other hand, it can also come to the rescue of broadcast matches experiencing offensive crowd behavior, such as racially tinged chants, which have become more of a problem from Madrid to Topeka.
 “You can use the semantics of that to then drive the crowd, triggering or looping samples of more desirable sound,” he says.

 Anything that pairs a sensory experience with AI is likely to lead to unexpected outcomes, though Oldfield says there are plenty of positive uses for this kind of audio manipulation, including with cinematic Foley effects, which can be precisely matched with picture, such as footfalls as a character walks on screen (which can also be matched with appropriate ambiences).
 Or creating more authentic audience reactions for sitcoms and other productions.